AlchemistJanie/handbook/employees/README.md

 ### Interview

-Interview by video call or in real life is mandatory.
+We will be doing interviews by video or in person.

 Goal of this interview:
 - Estimate if the candidate can fit in the team